 Joe M. Dealey, Sr. Professor in Media Studies

 Charles Ramírez Berg is the author of Latino Images in Film: Stereotypes, Subversion, and Resistance (Austin: U. of Texas Press, 2002) and Cinema of Solitude: A Critical Study of Mexican Film, 1967-1983 (Austin: U. of Texas Press, 1992) as well as Posters from the Golden Age of Mexican Cinema (Mexico City: The Mexican Film Institute and the U. of Guadalajara Press), reprinted as Cine Mexicano: Posters from the Golden Age, 1936-1956 (San Francisco: Chronicle Books, 2001).
 His latest book, The Classical Mexican Cinema: The Poetics of the Exceptional Golden Age Films, will be published by the University of Texas Press), was the Grand Prize winner of the 2016 University Co-Op Robert W. Hamilton Book Awards and was named an Outstanding Academic Title by the American Library Association.

 He has published fiction, poetry, and co-authored a children's book, The Gift of the Poinsettia, with Chicana poet Pat Mora (Houston: Arte Público Press/U. of Houston, 1995).
 From 1991-1994, he served on the Executive Council of the Society for Cinema Studies (now the Society for Cinema and Media Studies).
-He is one of the founders of the Austin Film Society, a charter member of its Board of Directors, and served as its president from 2001-2003, and continues to be an active member of the Board.
+One of the founders of the Austin Film Society, Ramírez Berg is a charter member of its Board of Directors, served as its president from 2001-2003, and continues to be an active member of the Board.
 Since 2010 he has served as the University of Texas Marshal.